Douglas Shulman: Tea Party controversy / 2013 IRS scandal

 Douglas Shulman was the commissioner of the IRS during some of the time when new criteria, including the name of organizations, were used to identify tax exempt applications for review.
 However, Douglas Shulman was not mentioned in the Inspector General report that uncovered and detailed this issue.
 In a congressional hearing held on May 21, 2013, Douglas Shulman denied responsibility for the policy, stating that he found out some facts, but not all the facts about a list of names, from Steven T. Miller and at that time he was also informed that the practice had been stopped and the issue had been referred to the Inspector General for review.

-In March 2012, he testified in front of the U.S. House of Representatives and told U.S. Congressman Charles Boustany "what's been happening has been the normal back-and-forth that happens with the IRS.
-None of the alleged taxpayers, and obviously I can't talk about individual taxpayers and I'm not involved in these, are in an examination process.
-They're in an application process which they moved into voluntarily.
-There is absolutely no targeting.
-This is the kind of back-and-forth that happens when people apply for 501(c)(4) status."
-However, both Steven Miller, from whom Douglas Shulman found out about the inappropriate criteria, and Douglas Shulman stated that Douglas Shulman did not know about the inappropriate criteria in March 2012 when he made this statement.

 In May 2013, he told Republican U.S. Senator John Cornyn "I certainly am not personally responsible for making a list that had inappropriate criteria on it.
 With that said, this happened on my watch, and I very much regret that this happened on my watch."